zorael/kameloso/README.md

 You must also supply an [OAuth token](https://en.wikipedia.org/wiki/OAuth) **pass** (not password).
 These authorisation tokens are unique to your user paired with an application.
 As such, you need a new one for each and every program you want to access Twitch with.

 Run the bot with `--set twitchbot.keygen` to start the captive process of generating one.
 It will open a browser window, in which you are asked to log onto Twitch *on Twitch's own servers*.
-Verify this by checking the page address; it should end with `twitch.tv`, with the little lock symbol showing the connection is secure.
+Verify this by checking the page address; it should end with `.twitch.tv`, with the little lock symbol showing the connection is secure.

 > Note: At no point is the bot privy to your login credentials!
 The logging-in is wholly done on Twitch's own servers, and no information is sent to any third parties.
 The code that deals with this is open for audit; [`generateKey` in `twitchbot/api.d`](source/kameloso/plugins/twitchbot/api.d).